 The heater will monitor the heat pump operation status and indicate whether the filter should be cleaned.
-If the Control Assembly displays the code 080, this indicates the filter should be cleaned or replaced with the following process (see exploded view of the unit on page 39 for air filter location).
+If the Control Assembly displays the code 080, this indicates the filter should be cleaned or replaced with the following process (see exploded view of the unit on page 41 for air filter location).

-NOTICE: Before attempting to clean or replace the air filter, turn OFF the power to the water heater at the circuit breaker/fuse box.
+NOTICE: Before attempting to clean or replace the air filter, disconnect power to the water heater.

-Take the tab on the air filter and remove (slide) it from the top facing air intake duct adaptor.

-To clean the filter, use a vacuum with a hose attachment to remove any dust or debris.

-Slide the new or cleaned filter into the air intake duct adaptor.
+- Take the tab on the air filter and remove (slide) it from the top facing air intake duct adaptor. - To clean the filter, use a vacuum with a hose attachment to remove any dust or debris. - Slide the new or cleaned filter into the air intake duct adaptor. - Reconnect power to the water heater.